37 King Street, Georgetown

 Introducing the McFadden-McMahon Build Project

-Our CEO John Gerrard had the happy task of announcing the next volunteers to be honoured through our build project naming initiative at our annual Home for the Holidays Volunteer Celebration on November 30th.
-Our Exchange Hotel project in Georgetown will now also be named for two active supporters of our organization as “The McFadden-McMahon Build Project” in honour of founding board member and current national board member, Ed McMahon, and long-time volunteer Tom McFadden.
+Our CEO John Gerrard had the happy task of announcing the next volunteers to be honoured through our build project naming initiative at our annual Home for the Holidays Volunteer Celebration on November 30th, 2017.
+Our Exchange Hotel project in Georgetown has now been named for two active supporters of our organization as “The McFadden-McMahon Build Project”.
+Ed McMahon served on our Board Of Directors for 10 years and currently is a member of our national Habitat Canada board.
+Tom McFadden has devoted his time and carpentry skills to help build homes on our construction sites.

-With the delicate nature of the demolition and the costs associated with the work needed to try to keep the original structure intact, we need your support to ensure that five local families can get the affordable housing that they deserve.
+We are currently in the process of preparing for our various applications and permitting to get Phase 1 of this project underway.
+With the extensive costs associated with the work needed to try to keep the original structure intact, we need your support to ensure that five local families can get the affordable housing that they deserve.
+Click here to give to Habitat today and help us build more homes for hard-working families in need.